cybergeekgyan/Twitteratis-Opinion-on-KL-Rahul-Sentiment-Analysis/README.md

 KL Rahul is a well-known Indian cricketer who has a huge following on social media, especially on Twitter.
 Sentiment analysis on his tweets could provide insights into how people perceive him and his performance on the cricket field.

+This project aims to collect tweets related to the Indian cricketer KL Rahul, preprocess the collected data, and perform sentiment analysis on the tweets.
+- The project can help gain insights into how the public perceives KL Rahul on Twitter and can be extended to perform sentiment analysis on other public figures or entities.

-To carry out this project,We would need to collect a significant amount of data from Twitter,
+To carry out this project, We would need to collect a significant amount of data from Twitter,
   - such as tweets that mention KL Rahul,
   - hashtags related to him, and
   - other relevant keywords.